ualberta-mueller-group/MCGS/docs/development-notes.md

             values covering the whole range of the integral type
         - TODO should these exclude 0 by default?
-- Method to access the underlying random number generator, `std::mt19937_64& get_rng()`
+- Method to access the underlying random number generator, `std::mt19937_64& random_generator::get_rng()`

 # Serialization (`iobuffer.h`, `serializer.h`, `dynamic_serializable.h`)
 The serialization code detailed here is used by the database.
-Currently, serialization of polymorphic types is unused, and this section largely describes implementation details not currently important for users.
+This section mostly describes implementation details not currently important for users.

+Serialization of polymorphic types is implemented but unused.

 ## I/O Abstraction Class
 Classes `ibuffer` and `obuffer` (`iobuffer.h`) interact with files.